Yeison2020/Cakephp-ServerName/README.md

 4. Navigate to Endpoints

-Navigate to the following endpoints in your browser:
+Navigate to the following endpoints in your browser to ensure the app is running:

 -   http://localhost:8081/hello-world
 -   http://localhost:8081/hello-Order
 -   http://localhost:8081/post

-# Examples endpoints
+# Now use the ServerName you set - Examples endpoints

 1. Hello World